 Most of these books are aimed at Alzheimer’s Disease, but most caregiving tips are helpful even for other dementias.
-Some books/ DVDs on home nursing are included.
-A couple of books written by patients, describing their experiences of dementia, are also included.
+Some books on home nursing are included.
+A couple of books written by persons with dementia, describing their experiences of dementia, are also included.
 Books listed include some that can help explain dementia to children.

-- Indian books on dementia and care (including Bengali and Gujarati books).
+- Indian books on dementia and care (including Bengali, Gujarati, Kannada, and Marathi books).

 - More books on dementia and related caregiving (International).